wsurles/shiny_workshop/app_top_language/README.md

 1. Summarize the event count by language
 1. Subset on just the PushEvents
 1. Reorder by event count
-1. Make a new variabel with just the top 20
+1. Make a new variable with just the top 20
 1. Reorder the factors so the plot is also in order
 1. Make a bar plot of the events